 \section{Introduction}

-\begin{spacing}{1} Macroeconomic and financial time series often display two intertwined sources of strong dependence that challenge classical asymptotic theory: near-unit-root behavior in conditional means and slowly evolving persistent conditional variances.
-Here, persistence denotes the durability of shock effects, reflected in the degree to which the current value depends on its past.
+Macroeconomic and financial time series often display two intertwined sources of dependence that challenge classical asymptotic theory: near-unit-root behavior in conditional means and persistent time-varying conditional variances.
 The former has been extensively analyzed in the unit-root and local-to-unity literature; see, for example, \cite{phillips1987towards} and \cite{chan1987asymptotic}.
-The second, equally important, strand of the literature emphasizes that volatility is neither constant nor weakly persistent.
-Conditional heteroskedasticity (whether deterministic, stochastic, or driven by structural breaks) can distort unit-root tests and alter the behavior of estimators and test statistics, motivating procedures that remain valid under broad classes of variance dynamics. \cite{kim1993unit} show how conditional heteroskedasticity affects ADF-type tests in finite samples, highlighting the need for heteroskedasticity-robust formulations.
-Moderate deviations from a unit root towards explosiveness can be interpreted as asset price exuberance under homoskedasticity \cite{phillips2011explosive}, while a related literature on continuous time asset pricing theory explored by \cite{JarrowProtterShimbo2010} emphasizes on the pivotal role of volatility for the price process to carry an explosive bubble.
-This paper integrates these strands by developing inference on autoregressive parameter under persistent stochastic volatility and examining its implications for bubble detection.
+The second, equally important strand of the literature emphasizes that volatility is neither constant nor weakly persistent.
+Conditional heteroskedasticity can distort unit-root tests and alter the behavior of estimators and test statistics, motivating procedures that remain valid under broader classes of variance dynamics. \cite{kim1993unit} proved how conditional heteroskedasticity affects ADF-type tests in finite samples, highlighting the need for heteroskedasticity-robust formulations.
+Moderate deviations from a unit root towards explosiveness can be interpreted as asset price exuberance under homoskedasticity \cite{phillips2011explosive}, while a related literature on continuous-time asset pricing theory explored by \cite{JarrowProtterShimbo2010} emphasizes the pivotal role of volatility for the price process to carry an explosive bubble.
+This paper integrates these strands by developing inference on the autoregressive parameter under persistent stochastic volatility and examining its implications for bubble detection.